Room in Roof Insulation

-When a roof space (Loft) is converted into a room, it requires a different type of insulation that will fit into the gaps between the joists and behind the new walls of the room.
+When a roof space (such as the loft) is converted into a room, it requires a different type of insulation that will fit into the gaps between the joists and behind the new walls of the room.

-Without this insualtion, the room in roof will be highly susceptible to temperature changes in both summer and winter as seen in the image to the right.
-In addition, the rest of the house will suffer from the heat loss in the winter if there is no insulation, increasing your energy bills.
+Without this insulation, the room in roof will be highly susceptible to temperature changes in both summer and winter as seen in the image to the right.
+In addition, the rest of the house will suffer from heat loss in the winter if there is no insulation, increasing your energy bills.

-With room in roof insulation the heat is held in, in the winter and then held out in the summer, meaning your room in roof will hold much more stable temperature and be usable all your round.
+With room in roof insulation, the heat is held in in the winter and held out in the summer, meaning your room in roof will hold a much more stable temperature and will be usable all year round.

-It is possible to insulate your loft yourself, providing it does not have any damp problem, is not a flat roof and is easy to access.
+It is possible to insulate your room in roof yourself, providing it does not have any damp problem, is not a flat roof and is easy to access.
 However, we don’t recommend you do this as electric cables and ventilation must be treated in a specific way to avoid damage to your property.

 We use the highest standard of insulation to ensure maximum efficiency.
 This cannot be bought from your local DIY store meaning doing it yourself may not always prove the best results.

 Usually, completion of the insulation can be done within a day, and the benefits can be felt almost instantly.